chmouel/kss/README.md

 ![Fail run](.screenshots/logging.png)

-### Restrict to show logs only to certain container
+### Restrict to show logs only to certain container and only one line

 ![Restrict to some pod](.screenshots/restrict.png)